virtUOS/tutorial-generator/README.md

 # Tutorial Generator
-This script are a prototyp for an automated tutorial generator which can be used on any website to create tutorial videos.
+This script is a prototyp for an automated tutorial generator which can be used on any website to create tutorial videos.
 The voices are generated with `PIPER` a text to speech system.
 The actions are performed by `Playwright`.

 ## Installation
 1. Install piper under `./piper`, see https://github.com/rhasspy/piper#installation.
 The executable should be located under `./piper/piper`.
+You can also set an alternative path with the `-p` argument.
 2. Download a voice from https://github.com/rhasspy/piper/releases/tag/v0.0.2.
-Then configure variable `model_path` in the script to point to the `.onnx` voice model file.
+When executing the script, pass the `-m` argument with the voice model path of the `.onnx` model file.
-3. `pip install -r requirements.txt `
+3. `pip install -r requirements.txt`
 4. `playwright install`

 ## Usage